taustation-fan/taustation-fan.github.io/README.md

 current tier gives hardly any immediate regeneration.
 Rations which are three or more tiers below your current tier are absolutely useless for regeneration.
 You can either sell them on the public market or gift them to other players.

+Rations above your own tier work the same as stats of your own tier.

 Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.
 For rations of a